DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "This land belongs to foreign gods.
 We're in the east of great continent, while cryptids like dragons reside in the west.
-They are completely on opposite side of the continent."
+They are on completely opposite sides of the continent."

 "Sure, I know.
-But are there any other race that is capable of such feat?"
+But is there any other race that is capable of such a feat?"

 "..."

-Having enough strength to mow down the ancient tree.
+Having enough strength to mow down the ancient trees.
-And leave these gigantic footprints, smashing and destroying all plants.
+And leave these gigantic footprints, smashing and destroying everything.
-There were no other race, possessing such destructive nature.
+There was no other race possessing such a destructive nature.

 "I'm with Kai on this."

 "Mm?"

-"There is animal's scent."
+"There is some animal's scent."

 This gigantic footprint is not easy to recognize because of muddy ground.
-But as Rinne brought closer her face to it, she could feel traces of it.
+But as Rinne brought her face closer, she could feel traces of it.

-"Feels like the cryptid.
+"Feels like a cryptid.
-Cannot say which kind, but I'm certain it is not the dragon."
+Cannot say which kind, but I'm certain it is not a dragon."

 "...Truly?"

 The elf became speechless.
-This way it meant that giant cryptid was able to trespass onto their, foreign gods, territory.
+This meant that a giant cryptid was able to trespass onto their, foreign gods', territory.
-It was equal as to what humans would call, when burglar would enter their house.
+It was analogous to what humans would call burglars breaking into their house.

-"Then what about this cryptid size!?
+"Then what about this cryptid's size!?
-If such thing would cross the border, then angels would definitely notice it!"
+If such a thing were to cross the border, the angels would have definitely noticed it!"

-Among foreign gods who lived in the forest were elves, dwarves and fairies.
+Among the foreign gods who lived in the forest were elves, dwarves and fairies.
-On other angels, who lived in their sky palaces, watched over the Io territory from the sky.
+On the other hand angels, who lived in their sky palaces, watched over the Io territory from the sky.
-For Reiren it was obvious to place her faith in their watch.
+For Reiren it was obvious to place faith in their watch.

-"I might have idea about it.
+"I might have an idea about it.
 On our way from Urza, we met a cryptid.
 But at that time it was just a wyvern."

 It was at the time when they departed from the capital of Urza, on their way to the Io.
-On highway amidst snowy mountain range, they were suddenly attacked by it.
+On the highway amidst snowy mountain range, they were suddenly attacked by it.

 [...Kai, above!
 It is coming from the sky!]

 [Wyvern!]

-[What is meaning of it, isn't it supposed to be demon territory?
-Why cryptid is here!?]
+[What is meaning of it, isn't it supposed to be the demon's territory?
+What is a cryptid doing here!?]

-"...In northern country?
-So you've been attacked by cryptids there?"
+"...In the northern country?
+So thee were attacked by cryptids there?"

 "I doubted my own eyes.
-At that time we lost two cars in battle with it.
+At that time we lost two cars in the battle.
 We were fortunate that it ended only with that."

-Even now they were puzzled by goal of that cryptid, stepping onto Urza territory.
+Even now they were puzzled by the goal of that cryptid, stepping onto Urza territory.

-"Soon after Vanessa's defeat, we had Wyvern intrude upon Urza borders.
+"Soon after Vanessa's defeat, we had a wyvern intrude upon Urza borders.
 And now after Alfreyja's defeat.
 The timing is quite similar I think."

-"If cryptids are trespassing territories of other countries..."
+"If cryptids are trespassing the territories of other countries..."

 Reiren made a grimace.
-But while elven shrine maiden was lost in thought, he heard Jeanne's voice from the radio.
+While the elven shrine maiden was lost in thought, Jeanne's voice could be heard from the radio.

 _TL TODO:_ `エルフの巫女が返事を探しあぐねている間に、通信機を経由してジャンヌの声が。` First part is a bit confusing, mostly because of `探しあぐねている`